Do you have any of these strange lines on your palm?

-Sometimes some strange palm lines don’t seem to fit into the average category in palmistry.
-You might see more than one line where there’s typically only one.
-You might also see a line which takes a turn or breaks.
+Sometimes strange palm lines appear on the hand, which are not that common.
+You might see several lines where there’s typically only one.
+You might also see a line that takes a turn or breaks.
 These strange palm lines make reading your palms confusing.
 Don’t despair; help is here.
-If you don’t see any of your lines listed below, let me know by commenting on my page — life and Destiny Palmistry.
+If you don’t see any of your lines listed below, comment on this article or my page — life and Destiny Palmistry.

 The Sydney Line

-Another strange line is the Sydney line (above), which is a head line that completely crosses the palm, but a heart line is still present.
-These variations are a little more complicated in their meaning in a way that there may be pressure on the emotions or mental capacity, and so the individual tends to over analyse feelings or thoughts.
-It may be difficult for them to sleep well as the mind is always active.
-The positive side to it is that they can absorb much of information, thus making top researchers.
-The broken fate line at the Sydney line depicts a change in life around age thirty-five.
+Another unusual line is the Sydney line, which is a head line that completely crosses the palm, but a heart line is still present.
+These Simian line variations are a little more complicated in their meaning.
+There may be pressure on the emotions or mental capacity, so the individual might over analyse feelings or thoughts.
+It may be difficult for them to sleep well due to the mind being so active.
+The positive side is that they can absorb information, making them an excellent researcher.

 A Simian line is a single horizontal crease instead of the more common two separate lines.
-If the Simian line is with an attached branch below or above is a variation of the Simian.
+If the Simian line has an attached branch below or above, it is still a variation of the Simian.
 You can also have extra lines floating above or below it.
-These variations show that there is energy escaping, which gives either more practical or emotional attributes.
-A fate line which ends or starts on the line can sometimes confuse these lines.
+These variations show that energy is escaping, giving more practical or emotional attributes.
+A fate line that ends or starts on the line can sometimes confuse these lines.

 Missing Heart Line

 The missing heart line (or a weak heart line) suggests a logical and emotionally detached nature.
 The heart line is usually the uppermost horizontal crease under the fingers.
 Sometimes the head line lies where the heart line should be.
-Which is probably why in all matters, these people are objective, rational and almost ‘mechanical’ or cold regarding the emotions.
-A good heart line on the non-dominant hand helps to offset some of the cold characteristics.
+This is probably why in all matters, these people are objective, rational and almost ‘mechanical’ or cold regarding emotions.
+A good heart line on the non-dominant hand helps offset some cold characteristics.

 Some rare hands have no head line, but a regular heart line exists.
 The head line is the horizontal line below the heart line.
 This missing head line line formation suggests that decisions are based on emotional rather than logical views.
-The missing head line depicts a passionate character with strong opinions, however, they might too easily jump to conclusions due to the lack of rational thought.
+The missing head line depicts a passionate character with strong opinions.
+However, they might too quickly jump to conclusions due to their lack of rational thought.

-A branch line from the heart line that drops to the start of the life line suggests an emotional attachment to something.
-This type of line formation might mean there were some problems within the family at an early age.
+A branch line from the heart line that drops to the start of the life line suggests an emotional attachment to something from the young years.
+In some cases, it is because there were family issues.

-This type of head line might have a couple of thin and not well-etched lines; It is a weak line.
+A weak head line might have a couple of thin and not well-etched lines.
 It is often of a chained appearance.
-The faint line demonstrates mental delicacy, someone who is nervous, shy, quiet (a daydreamer) or has difficulties with decision making and concentration.
+The faint line demonstrates mental delicacy, someone who is nervous, shy, quiet (a daydreamer) or has difficulties with decision-making and concentration.
 Sometimes it can denote emotional struggles, especially if the heart line is chained.
 They may also lack common sense or suffer periods of mental pressure.

-Ira Marlatt, the so-called prison demon who served a life sentence for murder in the year 1890 had a poorly formed head line and heart line.
-His heart line had branches reaching to the head line, which almost looked like a Simian line variation.
+Ira Marlatt, the so-called prison demon who served a life sentence for murder in 1890, is an example of someone with a poorly formed head and heart line.
+His heart line had branches reaching the head line, almost like a Simian line variation.
 His noticeable ring of Saturn appears like a girdle of Venus and is proof of his temper and capricious nature.
 The head line was only small fragmented lines.

 Broken Heart Line

 A broken heart line is when the line stops and starts again.
 It can overlap or have a clean break.
 The main thing about the fractured heart line is that it can manifest in difficulties expressing feelings.
 The subject might have issues with mood swings or emotional stress.
 (Check type of head line).
 There may be a period in their life when there is a significant change, such as a broken relationship.
 (Check life and fate lines).
-These people might often feel like they are not emotionally connected and feel phases of unattachment.
-If the head line seems to be attached to the heart line, the subject is likely to rationalize their feelings.
+These people might often feel unemotionally connected and feel phases of unattachment.
+If the head line seems attached to the heart line, they will likely rationalize their feelings.

 Thank you for your interest in my articles.
-If you have enjoyed the learning, please share with your friends.
+If you have enjoyed the learning, please share it with your friends.
 You can also check out my books in Kindle, paperback and hardcover below: